owncloud/web/testing/testing.md

 - `SLOW_MO=n` to slow the execution time by `n` milliseconds
 - `TIMEOUT=n` to set tests to timeout after `n` milliseconds
 - `HEADLESS=bool` to open the browser while the tests run (defaults to true => headless mode)
 - `BROWSER=name` to run tests against a specific browser.
-Defaults to Chrome, available are Chrome, Firefox, Webkit, Chromium
+Defaults to chromium, available are chromium, firefox, webkit, chromium
+- `ADMIN_PASSWORD` to set administrator password.
+By default, the `admin` password is used in the test

 For debugging reasons, you may want to record a video or traces of your test run.
 Again, you can use the following ENV variables in your command: